fariasmarcos/heroic-games-launcher-flatpak/README.md

 ### ⚠️ Warning: This repository is for testing purposes only! ⚠️

-You may be better off installing the oficial binaries provided by Heroic Games Launcher's own repo.
+It isn't a functional build yet.
+You'll be better off installing the official binaries provided by Heroic Games Launcher's own repo.

 # Heroic Games Launcher on Flatpak
 A Native GUI Epic Games Launcher for Linux, Windows and Mac.
 This repository allows installing Heroic Games Launcher through Flatpak.